Considering the timing of

 Know your blood pressure and what it should be

-Take the appropriate steps to manage it before it gets out of control
+Take the appropriate steps to manage it before it

 Exercise regularly